Sarmad426/Generative-AI/1-Gen-AI/1-Models/Diffusion-models/Readme.md

 ## How Diffusion Model Works?

 Diffusion models add noise to image, and then a trained algorithm removes that noise from the image and gives back the original image.
-These models are very expensive as they require lot of computational power and extra-ordinary resources.
+These models are very expensive as they require a lot of computational power and extra-ordinary resources.

 **Forward Diffusion:**
 Compressing the image in latent representation.